Hyperbolicity and bounded-valued cohomology: Introduction

 A major tool in the proof of Theorem \ref{intro_l_inf_gen} is our new characterisation of $\ell^{\infty}$-cohomology of a group $G$ as the cohomology of orbitally-bounded cochains on any projective resolution of $R$ over the group ring $RG$.
 The freedom to interpolate between different projective resolutions allows us to also generalise Gersten's Theorem \ref{intro_Gersten_cohom_char}, from finitely presented groups, to groups of type $FP_2(\Q)$.
 Together, they lead to applications such as Corollary \ref{cor_sub_dim_2} below.

 \begin{cor} Let $G$ be a hyperbolic group which is not virtually free.
 Suppose $H$ is a subgroup of type $F$.
-Then $H^n_{(\infty)}(H; V)=0$ for all normed $\R$-modules $V$, where $n=\cd_{\Q} G$. \end{cor}
+Then $H^n_{(\infty)}(H; V)=0$ for all normed $\R$-modules $V$, where $n=\cd_{\Q} \,G$. \end{cor}

-\begin{cor} Let $H$ be a subgroup of a hyperbolic group $G$ such that $\cd_{\Q} G = 2$.
+\begin{cor} Let $H$ be a subgroup of a hyperbolic group $G$ such that $\cd_{\Q} \,G = 2$.
 Then $H$ is hyperbolic if and only if $H$ is of type $FP_2(\Q)$. \end{cor}

-Weaker versions of Corollary \ref{cor_sub_dim_2} were previously established by Gersten when $\cd G=2$ and $H$ is of type $FP_2(\Z)$ \cite{Gersten_cd}, and more recently by Arora and Mart\'{i}nez-Pedroza \cite{rational} when $\cd_{\Q} G=2$ and $H$ is finitely presented.
+Weaker versions of Corollary \ref{cor_sub_dim_2} were previously established by Gersten when $\cd \,G=2$ and $H$ is of type $FP_2(\Z)$ \cite{Gersten_cd}, and more recently by Arora and Mart\'{i}nez-Pedroza \cite{rational} when $\cd_{\Q} \,G=2$ and $H$ is finitely presented.
 Gersten's result implied that homological coherence and coherence are equivalent for hyperbolic groups of cohomological dimension two.
 Corollary \ref{cor_sub_dim_2} strengthens this both in the direction of the hyperbolic group and the subgroup: for hyperbolic groups of rational cohomological dimension two, rational homological coherence is equivalent to coherence.

-Rips constructed the first examples of finitely generated subgroups of hyperbolic (small cancellation) groups that are not finitely presented and hence not hyperbolic \cite{Rips}.
+In \cite{Rips}, Rips constructed the first examples of finitely generated subgroups of hyperbolic (small cancellation) groups that are not finitely presented and hence not hyperbolic (see Theorem \ref{rips_const}).
 Next corollary shows that these subgroups are not even of type $FP_2(\Q)$.

 \begin{cor} Given any finitely presented group $Q$, let